IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Introduction

-\chapter{Introduction}
+\section{Introduction}

-IsoDAR will be the first high-intensity, proton-driven source to be located alongside an underground multi-kiloton-scale scintillator detector.
-The first version of IsoDAR will be constructed at the Yemilab facility~\cite{alonso_isodaryemilab_2022} within the Handuk mine, located in South Korea where the ``Liquid Scintillator Counter'' (LSC)\footnote{The LSC was renamed $\nu$Eye in March 2025, but for consistency throughout this document, we will refer to the detector as the LSC.} is planned to be installed~\cite{seo_physics_2023}.
-The novel source, consisting of a cyclotron, beam transport line, and a target/sleeve is shown in Fig.~\ref{fig:isodar_yemilab}.
-In five calendar years (four live years), the source will produce 1.67 million $\bar{\nu}_e+p \rightarrow e^+ + n$ (inverse beta decay or "IBD") events and 7000 $\bar \nu_e + e^- \rightarrow \bar \nu_e + e^-$ (elastic scattering or ES) events in the LSC that can be used for searches for new physics.
-More than a mole of neutrons and mono-energetic photons are also produced in the target, and these may act as progenitors for new particles that enter the LSC and leave signatures from interactions and decays.
-IsoDAR can address a broad range of new physics manifested as new symmetries, new interactions and new particles that is inaccessible to traditional experiments.
-For further discussion see Refs.~\cite{alonso_neutrino_2022, waites_axionlike_2023}.
+If successful, the Isotope Decay-At-Rest experiment (IsoDAR) will be the first high-intensity, proton-driven source to be located alongside an underground multi-kiloton-scale scintillator detector.
+The first version of IsoDAR is planned to be constructed at the Yemilab facility~\cite{alonso_isodaryemilab_2022} within the Handuk mine, located in South Korea where the ``Liquid Scintillator Counter'' (LSC)\footnote{The LSC was renamed $\nu$EYE in March 2025, but for consistency throughout this document, we will refer to the detector as the LSC.} is planned to be installed~\cite{seo_physics_2023}.
+The combination of proton driver (a compact cyclotron with direct radio-frequency quadrupole, or ``RFQ'', injection), beam transport line, and target/sleeve arrangement provides the particles (neutrinos, neutrons, and photons) for the physics experiments described in Section~\ref{sec:physics}.
+Hence, we call the full system (shown in Fig.~\ref{fig:isodar_yemilab}) the ``IsoDAR source'', or simply ``source''.
+We estimate that in five calendar years (four live years), the source produces 1.67 million $\bar{\nu}_e + p \rightarrow e^+ + n$ (inverse beta decay or ``IBD'') events and 7000 $\bar \nu_e + e^- \rightarrow \bar \nu_e + e^-$ (elastic scattering or ES) events in the LSC that can be used for searches for new physics.
+Here, \nuebar are electron antineutrinos, $p$ are protons, $n$ are neutrons, and $e^-$ and $e^+$ are electrons and positrons, respectively.
+In addition, neutrons and mono-energetic photons are also produced in the target (and largely contained there) while the accelerator is running.
+These may act as progenitors for new particles that enter the LSC and leave signatures from interactions and decays.
+IsoDAR can address a broad range of new physics manifested as new symmetries, new interactions, and new particles that are inaccessible to traditional experiments (cf. Section~\ref{sec:physics} and references therein).